Call us 0333 370 4333

 Tax Tribunals

-Tax Tribunal & Litigation
+Tax Tribunal & Tax Litigation

 We are experienced in negotiating early favourable settlements with HMRC and helping clients avoid protracted and costly litigation.
 Our tax litigation team represents clients in the First-tier Tax Tribunal, the Upper Tribunal, the High Court and in the Court of Appeal.

+We have considerable experience in the full range of HMRC civil tax investigations.
 If, following a tax investigation, the decision of HMRC is one that you wish to appeal, such appeal is heard by either the First-tier Tax Tribunal or, in some instances, the Upper Tribunal.

 Got a question?

 Can't find what you need?
-Get in touch with our experience team, who are happy to answer any questions you have.
+Get in touch with our experienced team, who are happy to answer any questions you have.
 Call us on 0333 370 4333.

 What is the Tax Tribunal?